 It would not end well, as the people blamed him and his “foreign spendthrift” wife for the ills of the country.
 To pay for it all, he tried to impose even more taxes on the poor to raise money.

-The French King and Queen Marie-Antoinette were overthrown during the French revolution and eventually beheaded at Place de la Concorde in Paris in 1793.
+The French King and Queen Marie-Antoinette were taken from Versailles when the monarchy was overthrown during the French revolution and eventually beheaded at Place de la Concorde in Paris in 1793.

 Their 10-year-old son (Louis XVII) disappeared and no trace remains of what happened to him.
 Their elder daughter fared a bit better and survived the Revolution to the ripe old age of 70.
 But she was so traumatized, she never had children.